Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/try-it-component.md

 ---
-title: Try-It-Components Demo
+title: Demo
-description: 'Introduction/demo for TryIt Component'
+description:
 ---

-## TryIt Component for nuxt/content

-### Introduction

-Try-It component is useful for technical writers who use code snippets to demonstrate JavaScript or HTML language peculiarities.
- <try-it-img src="nuxt-content.png" alt="ok"></try-it-img>
-Tri-It component adds capability to evaluate/run JavaScript (or HTML) snippet just on place, or in full screen mode.
-The component is used inside markdown content and does not break usual style of markdown text and formatting.

 ### Modes

-There are three modes of try-it-component:
+There are three modes of \<try-it-...> components:

-* Markdown document modes: There are two modes of the component inside markdown document:
+* Markdown document modes:
-    * **Button mode** - button "TryIt" appears under the snippet and sends reader to the full screen mode;
+    * **Button mode** \<try-it-button> - button "TryIt" appears under the snippet and sends reader to the full screen mode;
-    * **Block mode** - snippet is transformed into an editable one and three buttons and evaluation screen appear under the snippet.
+    * **Block mode** \<try-it-block> - snippet is transformed into an editable one and three buttons and evaluation screen appear under the snippet.
-* **Full screen** mode - is the same as a block mode, but occupies full screen and allows user to edit/run/evaluate and then go back with use of additional button "Back To Continue Reading".
+* **Full screen mode** \<try-it-page>- the same as a block mode, but occupies full screen and allows user to edit/run/evaluate and then go back with use of additional button "Back To Continue Reading".

-### Usage

-TryIt component doesn't require special preparation for JavaScript or HTML code snippets.
-For making it work it should be used usual codeblocks (see [link](https://content.nuxtjs.org/writing#codeblocks)).
-#### Block
+#### Block Examples
-Example:
+Example with ALERT (no console output here):
 ```javascript[JavaScript]
 'use strict'
 function sayHi() {